 These greedy televangelists need to take heed of Peter’s warning to Simon and repent quickly because they’re in great danger.
-Paul also warns, “For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.
-Their end is destruction, their god is the belly, and they glory in their shame, with minds set on earthly things” (Phil 3:18-19).
-Jesus said, “No man can serve two masters; for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
-You cannot serve God and mammon” (Matt 6:24).
+Paul also warns, “For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things” (Phil 3:18-19).
+Jesus said, “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one and despise the other.
+Ye cannot serve God and mammon” (Matt 6:24).

 Beware of False Prophets and False Teachers

 These televangelists are also false prophets and scripture abounds with warnings about them.
-Jesus said, “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
-You will know them by their fruits” (Matt 7:15-20).
-And Paul warned “For such men are false apostles, deceitful workmen, disguising themselves as the apostles of Christ.
-And no wonder, for even Satan disguises himself as an angel of light.
-So it is not strange if his servants also disguise themselves as servants of righteousness.
-Their end will correspond to their deeds” (2 Cor 11:13-15).
+Jesus said, “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
+Ye shall know them by their fruits” (Matt 7:15-20).
+And Paul warned “For such are are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
+And no marvel; for Satan himself is transformed into an angel of light.
+Therefore it is no great thing if his ministers also transformed as the ministers of righteousness; whose end shall be according to their deeds” (2 Cor 11:13-15).

 Of his many false prophecies, he once told his audience and the world that the Lord told him that in 1994 or 1995 God was going to destroy the homosexual community of America by fire.
 He also told them that God told him Fidel Castro would die in the 90’s – see link: